Resto Druid Legendaries 9.1 – Shadowlands

 In raid we’re looking at +4.5% damage reduction from Guardian Affinity and about 2-2.5% healing from the Ysera’s Gift increase.
 It also turns Bear Form into an even chunkier defensive once per minute through Heart of the Wilds 20% stamina increase.
 An all-inclusive package, but it’s an incredibly defensive one too on a spec already loaded with survivability.
 The throughput portion also scales poorly with raid burst damage since Ysera’s Gift does a very consistent amount of healing.
 Ultimately this isn’t good for throughput and you’re unlikely to value it as part of your top three.

 In Mythic+ you’ll be running Feral Affinity or Balance Affinity instead.
 The Ysera’s boost is mediocre to poor here, and the movement speed or range increases are very minor boons.
 We are more interested in the Heart of the Wild portion.
 As a reminder, Feral Affinity Heart of the Wild gives us a 30% damage increase (plus a few bonus combo points) while Balance Affinity offers a 30% damage increase and instant Starsurges.
 If we can make frequent use of the bonus as it comes off cooldown we’re looking at a 5-6% DPS increase.
-I think we’ll find we can get better elsewhere but we’ve not done a full damage analysis yet.
+I think we’ll find we can get better elsewhere.

 Overall this is a very “jack of all trades” legendary and like it’s Legion counterpart it’s unlikely to be best in slot anywhere.
 Merely “capable” whatever you’re doing.